wanShanWan/news-mutliclassfication-python/README.md

 ## Project Title
-This is a project module for news multi-classification in machine learning.
+This is a project module for news multi-classification in machine learning.<br />
-In this module, we convert news to input data just by extract "word count" and "tf-idf" feature.
+In this module, we convert news to input data just by extract "word count" and "tf-idf" feature.<br />

 ## Prerequisites
-python 3.5\n
+python 3.5 <br />
-sklearn 0.19
+sklearn 0.19<br />
-pip xgboost
+pip xgboost<br />
-pip pickle
+pip pickle<br />

 ## Data set
-sklearn.datasets.fetch_20newsgroups(subset='all')
+sklearn.datasets.fetch_20newsgroups(subset='all')<br />
-The number of the news dataset is up to 18846.
+The number of the news dataset is up to 18846.<br />

 ## Model Type
-Some test are in LogisticRegression, LinearSVM, SGD, Decision_Tree, Naive_Bayes, KNN, RandomForest, Gradient_boosting, XGBoost.
+Some test are in LogisticRegression, LinearSVM, SGD, Decision_Tree, Naive_Bayes, KNN, RandomForest, Gradient_boosting, XGBoost.<br />

 ## Result
-After compare with different model, we find the max F-1 is  0.926 with Linear_SVM.
+After compare with different model, we find the max F-1 is  0.926 with Linear_SVM.<br />

 Accuracy of svm Classifier:  0.9262599469496021

           precision    recall  f1-score   support

           0       0.92      0.92      0.92       157
           1       0.84      0.90      0.87       207